rodiontsev/maven-build-info-plugin/README.md

 Maven Build Info Plugin
 =======================

-This plugin generates the *build.info* file which might contain
+This plugin generates the build.info file which might contain
 - build date
 - build version
-- source revision (support Git, Mercurial or Subversion)
+- source revision (Git, Mercurial or Subversion)
 - system properties (java.vm.vendor, java.vm.version, os.name, os.version, etc.)

 If you include this file in the WAR or EAR file, you will not waste your time trying to figure out a version that has been deployed to a server.